critrun/abit/readme.md

        ....      ╠ number of bytes used for the integer is X+1 (2s compliment & little-endian)
     [NNNNNNNN]   ╝
     [TTTTTTTT]   ╗
-       ....      ╠ number of bytes used for the tree is N (UTF-8 encoded string) [TTTTTTTT]   ╝
+       ....      ╠ number of bytes used for the tree is N [TTTTTTTT]   ╝
 ```